kubernetes-sigs/windows-testing/README.md

 ## Running unit test

-Note: This assumes the Windows node is running on GCE, but should be applicable to other platforms with slight changes.

 Unit tests for files that have a `// +build windows` at the first line should be running on windows environment.
 Running in Linux with command